-As of December 31 2020, TBS EAD did not have any utilized and outstanding overdraft and revolving credit funds. (as at 31 December 2019 the utilized amounts are as follows: BGN 392 thousand and BGN 1,231 thousand).
+As of June 30 2021 and December 31 2020, TBS EAD did not have any utilized and outstanding overdraft and revolving credit funds.

 On January 28 2020, Comutel signed an Annex for the annual renewal of its Credit facility agreement with Raiffeisen Banka AD Beograd (Serbia) from 2015 with limit up to USD 5,000 thousand.
 The interest rate applied under the agreement remained unchanged at 1m.
 LIBOR + 1.6%.
 The loan is fully secured by a pledge of receivables from a key account.
-As of December 31 2020, funds utilized amounted to an equivalent of BGN 1,817 thousand (31 December 2019: BGN 2,501 thousand).
+As of 30 June 2021, funds utilized amounted to an equivalent of BGN 3,455 thousand (31 December 2020: BGN 1,817 thousand).

 On February 20 2020, Telelink Albania signed a Short-term financing agreement with First Investment Bank - Albania with a limit of EUR 500 thousand for the financing of receivables as per invoices issued to a specified telecom account of the company.
-As of December 31 2020, funds utilized by Telelink Albania under the agreement amounted to an equivalent of BGN 186 thousand.
+As of 30 June 2021, funds utilized by Telelink Albania under the agreement amounted to an equivalent of BGN 883 thousand.
+(31 December 2020: BGN 186 thousand).